Even if you don’t live in a tropical climate, it’s possible to bring all the beauty of the tropics into your home at any time of the year.

 Potting and Repotting

 You should repot your desert rose bonsai once every two or three years.
 Do this in the spring with root-pruning.
-You will need to use a well-draining soil mixture to prevent overly soggy soil.
+You will need to use a well draining soil mix to prevent overly soggy soil.
 Repot into a pot that is at least ⅔ as wide as the current height of your tree.

 Pruning a Desert Rose Bonsai

 You can prune your desert rose bonsai at any time of the year.
-However, you will have the most success pruning just before flowers appear.
+If you want more flowers to grow on your desert rose Bonsai tree, trim it in the spring.
 These tend to appear on new shoots and pruning can encourage more flower buds to develop.

 When you prune, make sure you wear gloves.
 The plant produces a toxic milk sap that can irritate your skin.